d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 The following three thought experiments will help illustrate this situation better.
-Consider a college student trying to prepare for his final exam.
+Consider a college student trying to prepare for her final exam.
 A diligent student will strive to practice well and test her abilities using exams from previous years.
 Nonetheless, doing well on past exams is no guarantee